winkjs/wink-bm25-text-search/README.md

 6. **Complete flexibility in text preparation** — use [wink-nlp](https://github.com/winkjs/wink-nlp) or any other package of your choice.

 > Note: [wink-nlp-utils](https://github.com/winkjs/wink-nlp-utils) remains available to support the legacy code.
-Please refer to [version 3.0.1](https://github.com/winkjs/wink-bm25-text-search/releases/tag/3.0.1) for wink-nlp-util examples.
+Please refer to [wink-bm25-text-search version 3.0.1](https://github.com/winkjs/wink-bm25-text-search/releases/tag/3.0.1) for wink-nlp-util examples.

 ## Installation
 Use [npm](https://www.npmjs.com/package/wink-bm25-text-search) to install: